IGLOU-EU/safe/README.md

 [![Licence](https://badgen.net/badge/license/MIT/blue)](LICENCE)
 [![Go Doc](https://pkg.go.dev/badge/github.com/IGLOU-EU/safe?utm_source=godoc)](https://pkg.go.dev/github.com/IGLOU-EU/safe)

->SAFE is a tiny light lib to easily handle Interrupt and Panic Signal for safe shutdown
+>SAFE is a tiny lib to easily manage Panics when you need it.
+>It's designed to define the behavior of a Panic for the functions where you want it.
+>The goal is absolutely not to catch all the Panics, but only to target the ones we want to handle.

 ## How to
 >TODO